American Dream (Jakatta song)

-"American Dream" is a song by English DJ Jakatta.
+"American Dream" is a song by English DJ Jakatta, an alias of Dave Lee, who at the time was known as Joey Negro.
 The track samples two Thomas Newman pieces from the soundtrack for the 1999 film American Beauty: "American Beauty" and "Dead Already".
 A spoken-word sample from "Two of Hearts" by Stacey Q also appears on the track.
+The majority of the song is in 6/4 time, which is unusual for dance music, which is typically in 4/4 time.

-The single peaked at No. 3 on the UK Singles Chart and also reached the top 40 in Belgium, Ireland, and Spain.
+"American Dream" peaked at No. 3 on the UK Singles Chart and also reached the top 40 in Belgium, Ireland, and Spain.
 A remix of the song was released in mid-2001 and peaked at No. 63 in the UK.
-The majority of the track is in 6/4 time, which is unusual for dance music, which is typically in 4/4 time.
+The song was later included on Jakatta's album Visions (2002).